 They have to move that money in slowly.
 So the moment the big earnings release comes out, they create a buying plan to add to their positions over the course of several weeks.

 Every week, they are adding more and more to their positions.
 This causes the stock to continue rising for the month or so after earnings come out.
-BUT, it also creates an additional more powerful opportunity for you to profit.
-Basically, these huge hundred million dollar money flows also increase the value of the stock’s weekly options.
+BUT... it also creates an additional, more powerful opportunity for you to profit.
+Basically, these huge, hundred-million-dollar money flows also increase the value of the stock’s weekly options.

 What I came to realize is that if you bought into these weekly options at the beginning of each week... when the options are often cheaper... you could make a boatload by the end of each week.
 Host: That makes sense.
 But does it really work?

-Nate:
+Nate: Look, I get why people might be skeptical.
+That’s why I brought tons of examples to show that this strategy is the real deal.

+Here’s another one...
+This time with the Hershey chocolate company.

-had a blockbuster earnings report in February
+It had a blockbuster earnings report in February...

-stock the Earnings Profit Surge continued driving the stock 7% higher over the next month.
+Right after the announcement, the stock popped...
+And the Earnings Profit Surge continued driving the stock 7% higher over the next month.

-$10,000 investment would have produced $700 in profit... which is fine, especially in a tough month like February
+So a $10,000 investment would have produced $700 in profit... which is fine, especially in a tough month like February was.

-However, using the One Ticker Payouts strategy instead each week, an investor could have collected 3 wins in 4 weeks.
+However, using the One-Ticker Payouts strategy each week instead, an investor could have collected three wins in four weeks.